samsquire/ideas4/README.md

 If you're writing a compiler or programming language or business software you have a stored shape of data and relationships.

 Sometimes to solve particular problems you need data in a particular shape.
+That is, a problem becomes simpler to write an algorithm for if the data is in the right shape.

 What if you had a query language where you could retrieve a data structure?